Do you know the difference?

 Absolutely not!
 Hemp Seed Oil is very different…

-Hemp Oil (or CBD Oil) is the medical cannabis oil that you’ve been seeing on the news.
-We won’t get too into it here, but Medical News Today has a great article about the health benefits of hemp oil.
-Medical cannabis products became legal for use upon prescription in 2016, and is becoming easier to access every day.
-Contrary to Hemp Seed Oil, Hemp Oil can be high in cannabinoids to emphasize their medicinal properties.
-The focus is often on CBD in these extracts, so they won’t have psychoactive effects.
-But some full spectrum extracts have been known to include concentrations of all cannabinoids – including THC.
+Hemp Oil (or CBD Oil) is the medical cannabis oil you’ve seen on the news.
+We won’t get too into it here, but Medical News Today has a great article about hemp oil’s health benefits.
+Medical cannabis products became legal for use upon prescription in 2016 and are becoming easier to access every day.
+Contrary to Hemp Seed Oil, Hemp Oil can be high in cannabinoids to emphasize its medicinal properties.
+The focus is often on CBD in these extracts so that they won’t have psychoactive effects.
+But some full-spectrum extracts have been known to include concentrations of all cannabinoids – including THC.

-To boil it all down: Hemp Seed Oil is highly nutritious resource made from the hemp seed, and Hemp Oil is a cannabis based medicine extracted from the (female) flower.
+To boil it all down: Hemp Seed Oil is a highly nutritious resource made from the hemp seed, and Hemp Oil is a cannabis-based medicine extracted from the (female) flower.

-We want the hemp industry in Australia to thrive – not just for the people, but the planet too.
+We want the hemp industry in Australia to thrive – not just for the people but also for the planet.
 The last thing we want to say is that you should always check labels and ask questions about what you’re buying.
 It’s important to know that Hemp Seed Oil and hemp oil have different benefits.
 Although hemp seed oil is highly beneficial, it cannot be used as medicine.
 You can also be confident that Hemp Seed products will not get you high.